AdobeDocs/control-panel.en/help/instances-settings/using/external-accounts.md

 >title="Subdomain details"
 >abstract="Password of the operator used in the Client Console to add the MID/RT instance in the marketing instance."

+When connecting to Control Panel for the first time, no other card than the **[!UICONTROL Instance Settings]** card displays on the homepage.

-To provide a MID/RT instance in the Control Panel, follow these steps:
+To access Control Panel capabilities, you first need to provide your MID/RT instance in Control Panel.
+To do this, follow these steps:

 1. In the **[!UICONTROL Instances Settings]** card, select the **[!UICONTROL External Accounts]** tab.